programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Get county-level population statistics

-To normalize the population data, you need to get a dataset that includes county-by-county population statistics that, ideally, include a FIPS code.
+To normalize the population data, you need a dataset that includes county-by-county population statistics, with, ideally, a FIPS code.

 The [US Census Bureau](https://www.census.gov/) has a huge number of [datasets](https://www.census.gov/data/datasets.html) that it provides the public.
 Looking through the available datasets, the [documentation](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf) for the **co_est2019-alldata.csv** shows that it has the needed information.
 Pandas' `.read_csv()` method allows the user to specify which columns to import.
 In this case, you need only the columns for `STATE`,`COUNTY`, and `POPESTIMATE2019`.
 (I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).

-> Note: Depending on the research question / goal, it may be problematic to group several years of data together but to consider population data from a single year.
-It might be better analyze this annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
+> Note: Depending on the research question / goal, it may be problematic to group several years of data together -- the *Fatal Force* data used in this lesson starts in 2015 and continues to 2024 -- but to consider population data from a single year.
+For some counties, there may have been significant population shifts over this decade.
+Thus, it might be more methodologically sound to analyze this annually or to find the mean value of each county's population over the years studied to use as the denominator in the calculation below.
 Finding the mean value for the population of each county would not be difficult, but for the purpose of this lesson it seems unnecessarily complex.

 Rather than loading the full database, Pandas allows us to specify specific columns to include with the `usecols` parameter.
 (Note that this file does not use the very common `utf-8` encoding scheme; I needed to specify the `"ISO-8859-1"` to avoid an `UnicodeDecodeError`.)